adampaulsackfield/resources-list/README.md

 ## Reference & Docs

+All the references you could ever need.

+---

 - [Mozilla Developer Network](https://developer.mozilla.org/en-US/) - Documentation for HTML, CSS & JavaScript.
 - [React Docs](https://reactjs.org/docs/getting-started.html) - Documentation for ReactJS, a framework developed and maintained by Facebook.
 - [Node Docs](https://nodejs.org/en/docs/) - Documentation for NodeJS, a server-side runtime environment.
 - [W3C](https://www.w3.org/) - These guys set the standards for the internet.
 - Express
 - [DevDocs](https://devdocs.io/) - A collection of all the docs you could ever need.
+- [Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) - CSS Tricks guide to Flexbox.

 ## Frameworks

+A selection of interesting frameworks.

 - [TailWindCSS](https://tailwindcss.com/) - Write CSS without actually writing CSS.
 It's all class based, but you still need to understand CSS.
 Very powerful theming tools with `tailwind.config` file.

 ## Tools & Plugins

+A selection of tools & plugins for VSCode or iTerm.

+---

 **API Tools**